erikedin/Behavior.jl/docs/TUTORIAL.md

 @test runspec(pkgdir(CoffeeMachine)
 ```
-This code calls the `ExecutableSpecifications.runspec` function, which finds all the
+This code calls the `Behavior.runspec` function, which finds all the
 feature files and step implementations, and runs all `Scenarios`.
 For this example, if will find the `Scenario` "Making a regular coffee", and for each
 `Given`/`When`/`Then` step, find the matching step implementation in `CoffeeMachine/features/steps/makingcoffee.jl`, and run it.